HL7/fhir-specialty-rx/input/pages/workflow.md

 In both workflows, Specialty Rx Data exchanges takes place after the specialty medication prescription has been received by the Third Party System (or received by a user of the system, e.g., by fax).

+### Options for compiling a response

+- The flow is asynchronous, enabling it to support both...

+- - situations where the entire response content can be generated systematically (e.g., if the responding system contains all of the requested information)
+  - situations where a person must create some or all of the response content (e.g., by answering open-ended questions submitted in the request)

 ### Example use scenarios

 #### "Unsolicited" workflow containing a predefined set of request information